Why study Physical Education?

 Students are required to offer three performances in the role of player/ participant.
 The course requires students to develop their knowledge, skills and understanding in a variety of sports, from which they later choose their best three to be assessed in for their final exam.
 Any other specialist activities that they regularly participate in (e.g. dance, skiing) can be discussed with a member of the PE staff for suitability.

 As part of the sixth form enrichment programme we offer a range of physical activities for the students to sign up to.
-These sessions happen on a weekly basis and include Football, Basketball, Badminton, Multi-sports, Yoga/Pilates and Fitness sessions.
+These sessions happen on a weekly basis sport and activities offered include: Badminton, Netball, Fitness, Trampolining, Invasion Games, Potted Games, Volleyball and Rounders.

 All students at Woodford are offered a wide variety of sports activities throughout the week in which to participate.
 We compete weekly in Borough competitions and for several years have become strong competitors in Netball, Cross Country, Badminton, Athletics and Rounders.
 Woodford girls have successfully gone on the represent the County and beyond in a variety of sports.